Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/2_set_up_the_data_collection_scene.md

 This will create a new asset file named `IdLabelConfig` inside the `Assets` folder.

-In this tutorial, we will generate synthetic data intended for detecting a cube.
-Thus, in this step, you will add a label for the cube to the list of labels for `IdLabelConfig`.

 Now that you have created your label configuration, we need to assign them to the labeler that you previously added to your `Perception Camera` component.

 * **Action**: Select the `Main Camera` object from the _**Hierarchy**_ tab, and in the _**Inspector**_ tab, assign the newly created `IdLabelConfig` to the `IdLabelConfig`.
 To do so, you can either drag and drop the former into the corresponding fields for the label, or click on the small circular button in front of the `Id Label Config field`, which brings up an asset selection window filtered to only show compatible assets.